 15. Follows narrow application:

 The scientific management theory focuses on a narrow application.
-They are applied only at times when there is quantitative measuring of the employees.
+They are applied only at times when there is a quantitative measuring of the employees.
 The theory is applied only for certain factories where the performance is measured in a quantitative manner.
-The theory is not adopted in service sector as here the performance is not measured in a quantitative manner.
+The theory is not adopted in the service sector as here the performance is not measured in a quantitative manner.

-These are considered few advantages and disadvantages of scientific management theory.
+These are considered a few advantages and disadvantages of scientific management theory.
 Hence it is suggested to make a complete research about the theory and review if it would be suitable for the organization and later adopt it.

 “The principles of scientific management” was published in 1911 by Frederick Winslow Taylor, where this theory was applied to the management of workers.